 Next up, schedule an appointment to have your teeth inspected by a TMJ dentist.
 Ottawa TMJ & Sleep Apnea Clinic is here for your needs.
 Since many people are unaware of this nocturnal habit, it may have been occurring for a significant amount of time before you took notice.
 This can leave your teeth fragile and damaged.
 It can affect the temporomandibular joint (TMJ).
 Dentist appointments taken regularly can help avoid these conditions from worsening.

 In some cases your dentist may suggest a snoring guard, or snoring appliance, which is a mouthpiece worn at night that can help to prevent snoring, bruxism, and can even serve as a sleep apnea treatment.

-At Ottawa TMJ & Sleep Apnea Clinic, our team of TMJ specialists can help resolve your sleep-related disorders.
-With our experienced and knowledgeable team, we provide the best care for your specific problems.
-Our practice uses proven, holistic, and non-surgical therapies to help alleviate your discomfort and issues that are impacting your sleep.
+At Ottawa TMJ & Sleep Apnea Clinic, Dr. Dahan can help resolve your sleep-related disorders.
+Our experienced and knowledgeable team provides the best care for your individual needs.
+Our practice utilizes proven, holistic, and non-surgical therapies to help alleviate your discomfort and issues that are impacting your sleep.